 The CARES Act promised an additional reprieve for federal student loan borrowers in default: a halt to collections and garnishments of wages and other monetary benefits.
 The Department of Education has also said it would refund $1.8 billion worth of recent seizures.
 (If you haven’t been made whole, learn about how this borrower retrieved her tax refund.)

 To avoid such penalties in the future, strategize how to get your loans out of default.
 Your options for federally owned debt include the following:

 |What to know||Pros and cons|

-And you don’t have to wait until January 2021 to enroll.
+And you don’t have to wait until January or February to enroll.
 In fact, you can review your IDR options at any time — the government’s loan simulator tool could help you decide.
 After choosing the best repayment option for your situation, you can apply in 10 minutes, free of charge.

 If you’re already repaying your debt via an IDR but have seen a decrease in household earnings (or an increase in family size), you could recalculate your monthly dues via studentaid.gov.

 The federal government’s special administrative forbearance isn’t the only way to press pause on your repayment.
 There are all sorts of deferment and forbearance options, including:

 |Unemployment deferment||Up to three years||If you’re out of work|